United States v. Throckmorton: Bryan v. Bryan

 In 1951 the South Carolina Supreme Court considered the intrinsic-extrinsic distinction as a question of first impression under state law in Bryan v.
-Bryan, where the petitioner sought a new trial on the grounds that he had only learned after an earlier judgement against him that damaging testimony by the plaintiffs' witnesses had been perjured.
+Bryan, where the petitioner sought a new trial on the grounds that he had only learned after an earlier judgment against him that damaging testimony by the plaintiffs' witnesses had been perjured.
 Justice George Dewey Oxner looked to federal authorities, citing Throckmorton as "one of the leading cases.
 He acknowledged Publicker's criticisms, but believed Roberts's footnote in his Hazel-Atlas dissent served to address them.
 Further, he noted that the Fourth Circuit, which includes South Carolina, had accepted Throckmorton in Aetna.

 There had been an earlier case where the court had reversed a lower court and allowed retrial in a case where a plaintiff suing a railroad for collision damage to his car had testified to having paid more for it than the dealer swore to after the trial.
 But that had resulted from confusion on the plaintiff's part, which mooted the question of the defendant's due diligence.
 Oxner distinguished the instant case by noting that the petitioner, as defendant, had known before trial who the witnesses against him were and what they would be testifying to, affording him ample opportunity to attack their credibility and materiality at the time.
-By failing to do his due diligence then, he forfeited his opportunity to enjoin the enforcement of the judgement.
+By failing to do his due diligence then, he forfeited his opportunity to enjoin the enforcement of the judgment.